clux/facemaulers/east/velddrinnsshar.md

 City in the centre of the Moondeep Sea (AKA beneath Lake of Dragons in Cormyr in my setting).

 They have to pass through a vortex during a storm to get to the shadowfell portal.
-OR: island on the Lake of Dragons, sheer drop tunnel down (flying carpet?).

-OR: st michael's mount style island in the middle of the lake.
-Perhaps the black marble temple is atop?
-Perhaps some light/dark symbolism?
-Actually only available in the shadowfell.

 Other path from [[irithyll]] two way teleport to below.